Research shows that students living in residence perform better academically*. Gold stars for everyone.

 It could be the in-house tutors, learning commons, and peer study opportunities, or simply the fact there’s more free-time to study when you don’t have to commute, cook or maintain a home.
 What’s certain is living is residence isn’t just about being surrounded by your friends or finding time for a few extra minutes of sleep.
 It’s the whole immersive experience — fostering your personal, professional and academic growth.

-Living in residence can lead to higher a Grade Point Average (GPAs), when compared to students living off-campus.
+Living in residence can lead to a higher Grade Point Average (GPAs), when compared to students living off-campus.
 Here are a few reasons why:

 - You’re surrounded by peers who share common interests and study similar subjects.